Open Call for Grants Committee Peer Reviewers

-The Escambia Children’s Trust (ECT) is seeking qualified Peer Reviewers to serve on its Grants Committee, which is responsible for reviewing and evaluating grant proposals and recommending to the Board of Directors which applications should receive grant funding.
+The Escambia Children’s Trust (ECT) is always seeking qualified Peer Reviewers to serve as a volunteer on its Grants Committee, which is responsible for reviewing and evaluating grant proposals and recommending to the Board of Directors which applications should receive grant funding.
 External Peer Reviewers help ECT select the best proposals from groups of competitive applicants.

 Peer Reviewers are chosen for specific grant programs based on their credentials, expertise, and experience.
 Every effort will be made to ensure that grant review panels reflect diversity of ethnicity, gender, experience, and communities within Escambia County.